 Actually Spent: $1,555

-If we were to book flights for another trip, we’d definitely choose an airline other than Turkish Airlines.
-A) at $2,500 round-trip they’re no longer the cheapest option and B) the shortest layover with them that I could find was 13.5 hours.
-Instead I’d probably fly with British Airways, who offers a flight with a 4 hour layover in London for about the same price as we paid.
+If we were to book flights for this trip in 2026, we’d likely choose to fly with an airline other than Turkish Airlines.
+This is because: a) at a little over $2,100 round-trip they’re no longer the cheapest option, and b) the shortest layover with Turkish that I could find was just over 13.5 hours!
+Instead I’d probably fly with United, who offers non-stop flight options for about the same price as we paid.

 Train Travel/Ground Transportation

 Even though he is around trains all the time thanks to his job, my husband was excited to travel in Italy mainly via high-speed trains or the metro.
 Our trip began with an Amtrak train to Newark, which for us was free!
-Generally going from Philly to Newark costs about $100/per person.
+Generally going from Philly to Newark can cost anywhere from $50-100+ for two people, depending on the time of day and how far out you book.
 We budgeted $100 for metro fares for the 2 weeks but only ended up using the trains and trolley in Milan, so that saved us a bit in our budget.
+The bulk of our costs here came from traveling between each city, via Italo and Trenitalia.

 We were mostly able to get where we needed to go in each city by walking.
 However at the end of the trip, we did call a cab in Rome to take us back to the station.
 We were way too tired to lug our bags through the city again.
 Unfortunately our flight home didn’t land until 11pm, and then it took TWO HOURS to get our checked bag.
 Thankfully we’d reserved a rental car to drive back to Philly, because neither of us were in the mood to get on another train that late at night.